Mwyann/AnLinux-Resources/Rootfs/openSUSE/README.md

 5. After image downloaded, go to the tumbleweed folder and find a folder named "layer", and extract the layer folder.

-6. At last, open a terminal inside the extract the folder, and run this command to pack the system into xz (change the file name base on your need):
+6. At last, open a terminal in the extracted folder, and run this command to pack the system into xz (change the file name base on your need.
+ALso remember to delete the layer.tar, json, VERSION file before proceeding!):

 > XZ_OPT=-9 tar -cJvf ../openSUSE-Leap-rootfs-armhf.tar.xz *